jimsleeper.com » Scoops and Revelations

 COLUMNS ON YALE'S VENTURE IN SINGAPORE; ON SINGAPORE'S REGIME; AND ON LIBERAL EDUCATION IN ILLIBERAL SOCIETIES A visit to the U.S.S.
 Stennis: From Yale-National University of Singapore College Facebook page.
 These twenty-five ...

-Sometimes, the best way to re-tone one’s receptors and get ready for the next real scoop is to procrastinate!
+On an entirely unrelated note: Sometimes the best way to re-tone one’s receptors and get ready for the next real scoop is to procrastinate!